PlayResonance/whitepaper/tokenomics/README.md

 ## cNFTs

 Various in game assets will be represented by compressed NFTs with updatable metadata.
 These assets will allow players to fully customize their in-game experience, and take ownership of their character and belongings in the game like never before.
-These will be in the players wallet and available to list on secondary markets.
+These assets will rest in the player's wallet and available to list on secondary markets.

-[Here]() are 2 examples of the cNFTs we are developing.
+[Here](https://github.com/PlayResonance/whitepaper/tree/main/tokenomics/cnfts) are 2 examples of the cNFTs we are developing.
+We are excited to share more as they become available.

 ## Roadmap and Development